-When applicants are being called to interview they will be asked to indicate whether special facilities, arrangements and/or equipment are necessary to enable them to participate in the interview.
+When applicants are being called to interview they will be asked to indicate whether special facilities, arrangements or equipment are necessary to enable them to participate in the interview.

 Appropriate adjustments will be made, where necessary, to facilitate people with disabilities and to allow them to compete on an equal basis.
 Disability car parking arrangements and the location of lifts will be specified in the letter of invitation to all to be interviewed.
 The interviews will focus on the candidate's skills, talents, qualifications and capacities for the job for which they have applied.
+The questions posed will focus on requesting information on relevant work-related educational attainments, skills, knowledge and abilities.

-Members of the Interview Board will be given training or instruction on disability awareness and the policy of Insert organisation with regard to equal opportunities.
-The Interview Board will be fully briefed on the criteria for the position being advertised and the need to ensure absolute fairness in respect of the applicants.
+Members of the interview board will be given training or instruction on disability awareness and the policy of Insert organisation with regard to equal opportunities.
+The interview board will be fully briefed on the criteria for the position being advertised and the need to ensure absolute fairness in respect of the applicants.

-Short listing criteria will not directly or indirectly discriminate against people with disabilities.

-It should be noted by the Interview Board in the context of an internal application within Insert organisation that some people may not want other colleagues to know about their disability and their permission will be sought before any personal information is made known.
+Short-listing criteria will not directly or indirectly discriminate against people with disabilities and mental health problems.
+It should be noted by the interview board in the context of an internal application within Insert organisation that some people may not want other colleagues to know about their disability and their permission will be sought before any personal information is made known.